mnl/supergenpass-scripts/README.md

 ## Bash4 `sgp.sh`
 Uses openssl for hashing.
 Doesn't use tr and sed like other command line sgp scripts do.

+## TCL `sgp.tcl`
+Tested on TCL 8.6.
+Depends on tcllib's md5.
+As of now sha512 or other digests are not supported.

 ## Zenity + bash `sgpclip`
 Takes url from clipboard, strips out first level domain, hashes with master password and puts new password hash in clipboard.
 Zenity for dialog box, shell and openssl for everything else.

+## PowerShell clipboard `sgpclip.ps1`
+This one both checks the url and handles the clipboard.
+These features were moved out from the first powershell variant.

+Tests are written in `Expect` and `Bash4`.
+Not all behave quite as they should regarding error messages and such.